The data set contains information for creating our model. It is a collection of data structured as a table in rows and columns.

-The most popular data set in the machine learning field is the Iris flower data set, which was introduced by the British statistician and biologist Ronald Fisher in 1936.
+The most popular data set in the machine learning field is the Iris flower data set.
+The British statistician and biologist Ronald Fisher introduced this data set in 1936.

 We can identify the next concepts in a dataset: